 For fiscal year 2022, the Compensation Committee worked with the Company's outside consultants and management to make adjustments to annual compensation for executive officers, determine target bonus amounts for executive officers and equity grant guidelines for employee levels.
 The process of establishing corporate goals stretched over numerous meetings, were approved in the second quarter and were updated in the fourth quarter based on the Company's change in strategic direction.
 The Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of the Company's compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation.
 Generally, the Compensation Committee's process comprises two related elements: the determination of compensation levels and the establishment of performance objectives.
-For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Compensation Committee by the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which determines any adjustments to his or her compensation as well as awards to be granted.
-For all executives and directors as part of its deliberations, the Compensation committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executive compensation levels and current Company-wide compensation levels and recommendations of the Compensation levels and current Company-wide compensation levels and recommendations of the Compensation committee and current Company-wide compensation committee's compensation consultant, including analyses of executive and director compensation paid at other compan
+For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Compensation Committee by the Chief Executive Officer.
+In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which determines any adjustments to his or her compensation as well as awards to be granted.
+For all executives and directors as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data, analyses of historical executive compensation levels and current Company-wide compensation levels and recommendations of the Compensation Committee's compensation consultant, including analyses of